evamecobblah/evamecobblah/README.md

 # Hi 👋, I'm Evame Cobblah

-I'm a **cloud engineer and passionate about cloud security**.
+I'm a **cloud engineer and specialize in cloud security**.
 My goal is to design, build, and maintain cloud solutions that are not only scalable and efficient but also secure and compliant.
 I'm constantly learning and earning certifications to deepen my expertise in:

-- 🔐 Threat prevention
+- 🔐 Threat Detection, Prevention & Response
-- 🔏 Data privacy
+- ⚙️ DevSecOps & Secure CI/CD
-- ☁️ Cloud security best practices
+- ☁️ Cloud & Infrastructure Security (AWS, IAM, Networking)

-Let's connect and collaborate on creating safer, more resilient cloud infrastructures!
+- 🐳 Container & Kubernetes Security

 ## 📫 Contact
 - 💼 LinkedIn: [Evame Cobblah](https://www.linkedin.com/in/evame-yao-cobblah-b5bba5225/)